-Swedenborg's drawing Gloucester Furnace.
-Lamberhurst (Fig.2) originally published in 1734, shows the furnace stack, with the relative positions of the boshes and hearth shaded.
+Swedenborg's drawing of Gloucester Furnace, Lamberhurst (fig.2) originally published in 1734, shows the furnace stack, with the relative positions of the boshes and hearth shaded.
 The furnace was said to be 28 feet (8.5m) high but the drawing appears to exaggerate the vertical scale to the extent that the furnace appears to be only 9 ft.
 (2.74m) square at the base.
 Excavations at Wealden furnaces have shown the smallest to have been 18 ft.
-(5.5m) square,6 while the earlier of the Pippingford which furnaces. was with contemporary Lamberhurst, was all of 26 ft.

-square.6 (8m)What this representation of Gloucester probably therefore, is the inner chamber of the furnace which would have been built, and periodically rebuilt, within the outer stone shell.
-Illustrations of French furnaces of this period show such an inner structure to have been of similar shape and proportions (Fig.3).7 The sloping upper part, and vertically-sided lower part, of the structure in the Gloucester engraving should therefore not be taken as the outward appearance of the furnace.
+(5.5m) square, while the earlier of the Pippingford furnaces, which was contemporary with Lamberhurst, was all of 26 ft.
+(8m) square.
+What this representation of Gloucester Furnace probably shows, therefore, is the inner chamber of the furnace which would have been built, and periodically rebuilt, within the outer stone shell.
+Illustrations of French furnaces of this period show such an inner structure to have been of similar shape and proportions (Fig.3).
+The sloping upper part, and vertically-sided lower part, of the structure in the Gloucester engraving should therefore not be taken as the outward appearance of the furnace.

-In the supposed absence of contemporary representations, the interpretation of the appearance of Wealden furnaces has been reliant on the evidence of more substantial remains from other parts of the country, notably in the Lake District and Scotland.8 Illustrations in the French Encyclopédie represent the 'state of the art' in furnace construction, a far cry, probably, from most Wealden furnaces, many of which, surviving into the eighteenth century, had been built as much as two centuries earlier.
+In the supposed absence of contemporary representations, the interpretation of the appearance of Wealden furnaces has been reliant on the evidence of more substantial remains from other parts of the country, notably in the Lake District and Scotland.
+Illustrations in the French Encyclopédie represent the "state of the art" in furnace construction; a far cry, probably, from most Wealden furnaces, many of which, surviving into the eighteenth century, had been built as much as two centuries earlier.
 As good a guide to their appearance can be gleaned from the early sixteenth century Flemish painters.
 There is, however, a small group of contemporary illustrations which, while being known, has been largely overlooked as evidence of the appearance of furnaces.
 Some are better known than others.